Get the up-to-date Sample Blood and Body Fluid Exposure Report Form: Dental ... 2025 now

 What should you do if youre exposed?
 Wash needlesticks and cuts with soap and water.
 Flush splashes to nose, mouth, or skin with water.
 Irrigate eyes with clean water, saline, or sterile wash.
 Report all exposures promptly to ensure that you receive appropriate followup care.

-Accidental exposure to blood (AEB) is the unintended contact with blood and or body fluids mixed with blood, during a medical intervention.
-It carries the risk of infection by numerous blood-borne viruses [1, 2].
+Occupational exposure to blood and body fluid is the accidental contact with blood and body fluids during a medical intervention by HCWs.
+These unintended exposures to BBFs carry the risk of infection by various blood-borne viruses.

 be ready to get more